arcticoder/negative-energy-generator/README.md

 ## Conservative Rewording Examples

-- "Production-ready" → "Research prototype; requires engineering hardening and regulatory review"
+- "not production-ready / research-stage" → "Research prototype; requires engineering hardening and regulatory review"
 - "Operational" → "Demonstrated in simulation/example-run; further validation required"
-- "Breakthrough" → "Model-derived result requiring independent verification and peer review"
+- "reported improvement (see methods and evidence)" → "Model-derived result requiring independent verification and peer review"

 ## Where to attach artifacts for reproducibility